jmg764/3D-Model-Facial-Recognition/README.md

 The code for synthetic image generation can be found in [Synthetic Image Genration.ipynb](https://github.com/jmg764/3D-Model-Facial-Recognition/blob/master/Synthetic%20Image%20Generation.ipynb).
 It requires installation of the packages ```pywavefront``` and ```pyglet```.

-The number of snapshots taken per 3D model is set to 50 by default, but can be changed by altering the value of ```MAX_SNAPSHOTS``` in Synthetic Image Genration.ipynb.
+The number of snapshots taken per 3D model is set to 50 by default, but can be changed by altering the value of ```MAX_SNAPSHOTS``` in Synthetic Image Generation.ipynb.

 Each time a snapshot of a subject is taken, it undergoes a random transformation dictated by the following, thereby creating a variety of angles and positions for our training data: